 In addition to fishing from boats and a wheelchair accessible fishing float, patrons can use float tubes, waders, or simply fish from shore, which is readily accessible by foot.
 Use of float tubes is restricted to within 150 feet or less from shore.
 Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times, and have 144 square inches of international orange visible at least 12 inches above the waterline.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.

 Beginning April 2, 2014, boardsailing is allowed during the regular recreation schedule on Wednesdays, Saturdays and Sundays.
 Boardsailing recreation at Hodges will reflect several changes since it was last offered in 2008.
 Please see Private Boats and Watercraft for current rules and regulations.

 All private boats launching at Lake Hodges will be inspected for quagga mussels.
 Boats must be clean and dry or they will not be permitted to launch.
 Please review inspection procedures (PDF).

 Hiking and Riding Trails

-The dirt hiking and riding trails around much of the lake wind through ever-changing terrain and biological settings which include streams, lush river valleys, canopied oak forests, arid rocky terrain and open fields.
+The dirt hiking and riding trails around much of the lake wind through ever-changing terrain and biological settings that include streams, lush river valleys, canopied oak forests, arid, rocky terrain and open fields.
 The topography changes from elevated vistas to marsh-like wetlands.
 There are accessible staging areas at five locations along the 7-mile primary route.
-For more information on Hodges trails, visit the web site for San Dieguito River Park.
+For more information on Hodges trails, visit the website for San Dieguito River Park.